bglawson1001/4443-MobileApps-Lawson/Assignments/A07/README.md

 ### Partner
-I am working on this app with Jorge Santos https://github.com/jorcsan/4443-MobileApps
+I worked on this app with Jorge Santos https://github.com/jorcsan/4443-MobileApps

 ### Instructions